- Microsoft Edge is a great browser, but you can enhance it with the use of extensions.

 - Fixing this problem is simple and you just need to update Adblock or use a different addon for adblocking.

 - Want to find out more about Edge?
 Be sure to visit our Edge hub, for more useful guides.

 Microsoft introduced extensions for Edge with the Anniversary Update for Windows 10.
 While the majority of users welcomed this addition, there are some who actually got headaches using some of the buggy extensions.

 Users said that they’re being bombarded with the error message Subscription storage is full.
 Please remove some subscriptions and try again.

 This happens because AdBlock Plus for Microsoft Edge currently supports a maximum of only two filter lists, so if you have three or more, you’re going to get this error message.

-What’s illogical here is that when you install AdBlock Plus on your Microsoft Edge browser, it gives you additional options to block malware, remove social media buttons, and disable tracking.
 If you decide to use all these additions, you’ll have a total of five filtered lists in your AdBlock Plus extension, and the error message will make it impossible for you to use the browser normally.